-Equipment
+Equipment Expense

+Equipment expenses are the cost of all functional centre operating expenses associated with provision of major equipment and software, and the purchase of minor equipment.
 Depreciation costs for all equipment and preventative and repair costs for all clinical equipment are to be expensed to functional centres.
 This will improve the comparability of costs across organizations.